-International students must submit the International Student Financial Aid Application and International Student Certification of Finances to be considered for institutional financial aid.
+International students must submit the International Student Financial Aid Application to be considered for institutional financial aid.

 Financial aid is awarded on an annual basis; thus a student must reapply each year to be considered for aid.
-The priority deadline to submit a FAFSA for the fall term is February 15 for incoming students.
-The priority deadline is March 15 for returning students.
-The FAFSA deadline for students who begin their attendance in the winter or spring terms is one week before the start of classes.
-FAFSAs received after the priority deadlines will be fully considered for federal aid eligibility, however, institutional funds are limited and may not be available after these dates.
+FAFSA's received throughout the year must be considered for federal aid, however, institutional funds are limited and may not be available if not submitted in a timely manner.

-Financial Aid Special Circumstances Appeals
+Financial Aid Special Circumstances Appeals: